mohamed-souiyeh/push_swap_tester/README.md

 # push_swap_tester
+## Prerequisites
-## install check_mac inside your push_swap working directory and then clone the tester there too
+install check_mac inside your push_swap working directory then clone the tester alongside it
 ## push_swap
 ### this is an improved version to help not in just testing, but in optimizing the algorithm too.